vaginessa/blog/books/go-cookbook/porting-yoga-from-c-to-go.md

 Unfortunately, that doesn't work well for properties that are numbers because zero might be a valid value.

-Yoga uses `float32` for numbers and `NaN` for undefined.
+Yoga uses `float32` for numbers and `NaN` for undefined value of a CSS property.

 Another option is used in `sql` package for types like `sql.NullString` that need to indicate null-abilibility.
 They are represented as a struct that combines a value and bool field `Valid`.
-Zero value of bool is false, so by default values start as undefined.
+Zero value of bool is false, so by default values start as invalid (undefined).

 This isn't a great API either since it makes setting and reading values more awkward.

+At the end of the day it's better to have solid, working code with awkward API than not having the code at all.
 Full flexbox implementation is not trivial to write.

-At the end of the day it's better to have solid, working code with awkward API than not having the code at all.

 Unless someone writes a pure Go implementation designed from scratch with Go idioms in mind, [flex](https://github.com/kjk/flex) is the best option.